This is an older post but it stands true today in 2022.

 I used to advertise in the Southtown Economist, Sunday edition.
 Sometimes they'd offer a deal for the entire weekend and once in a while, they'd have open house specials.
 The Internet hurt newspapers big time.
 The Southtown Economist joined forces with The Star Newspaper (not the same as Star Magazine) and changed their name to The Southtown-Star.

+They are no longer in print.
 That's a shame as it was a great local paper that I used to have a delivery subscription to.
-Jimmy has The Chicago Tribune delivered on Sunday only.
-I don't look at it.
+Jimmy still reads the small local newspapers.
+I don't look at them.
 I'm Internet all the way!

-It appears that The Daily Southtown, found through the Chicago Tribune site, still offers south/southwest suburban news like it used to.
-However, I couldn't find a Classified section, although I didn't drill down too deep.
-I would send renters to The Southtown-Star because most local landlords would advertise in the Sunday edition.
-I've still been suggesting the newspaper and today learned that I can't do that any longer.
+I don't work with property rentals so I would send renters to The Southtown-Star because most local landlords would advertise in the Sunday edition.
+I can't do that any longer.
 We do have some rental listings in the MLS, and we're getting more than we used to get in the past, but we don't have every rental listing that's out there as landlords have to pay us to list with us, so in the past they used the local papers.
+Now there are online rental websites.

-The two hyper-local newspapers I mentioned above do have small real estate sections.
-Some agents have ads in them.
+Some local newspapers still have small real estate sections and some agents have ads in them.
 Why, if so few buyers use print advertising to find homes?
 It's called "branding".
 These agents/brokerages are usually located in the specific towns the newspapers are published in.
 It's a way to get their name out to the public in the hopes that when someone in one of those towns needs to buy or sell a home, they'll remember the name of a particular agent from their advertising in those small newspapers.
 Even if they don't remember the name outright, they'll find it the next time they get their local paper.

 However, branding is different from marketing a property.
 Branding is about the agent and/or brokerage - to get name recognition.
 Marketing is about selling a particular property.
 Why would anyone want to search for homes looking at small black and white photos of only the exterior of a home and read a very short blurb that doesn't provide much information?
 Usually, the price isn't listed so you have to call the agent to get it.

 On the other hand, searching for homes on the Internet tells you pretty much everything you need to know and lets you build a list of homes you would actually consider.
 This website provides more details than a lot of local sites.
-You'll get real estate taxes, monthly home owner's association fees, and a list of rooms and room sizes, if available from the MLS.
+You'll get real estate taxes, monthly home owner's association fees, and more.
 You'll also be able to view all photos provided by the different listing agents plus any virtual tours associated with those listings.
 You just can't find this kind of information in a newspaper.

 Even in their heyday, newspapers rarely sold the homes people called on